 - Acceptance: Acceptance is the idea that before someone can pursue treatment and overcome addiction, they must admit there is a problem in the first place.
 They must also display a willingness to get better and put in the effort to transform their life.
 This concept also implies that abstinence is the only viable path toward improvement.

 - Surrender: Surrender refers to a person giving themselves over to the process and letting go of their ego.
 The 12-step addiction recovery process requires vulnerability and openness.
 Letting go of control is not easy.
-Yet 12-step addiction recovery in Boynton Beach is built on people’s willingness to give themselves over to the structure of the 12 steps.
+Yet 12-step addiction recovery in West Palm Beach, FL is built on people’s willingness to give themselves over to the structure of the 12 steps.

 - Engagement: The last concept, engagement, refers to the necessity for clients to attend meetings, participate, and contribute.
 The peer focus of 12-step addiction recovery means that treatment is better the more that each participant is willing to contribute and engage.